Calendar of Events

 Join Phil Brown and Susie Spikol for a look up at the remarkable evening migration of Common Nighthawks.
 If it's an average night, we should get good looks at a handful of these acrobatic flyers.
 If it's better than average, we just might see hundreds of nighthawks foraging in giant flocks.

-Birding for All: Hawk Watch at Pack Monadnock
+Birding for All: Hawkwatching at Beech Hill

 Saw-whet Owl Banding Demonstration